Clinika Gel belongs to the family of medicines called antibiotics.

 For anaerobic bacteria the minimal inhibitory concentration (MIC) of Clinika Gel can be determined by agar dilution and broth dilution (including microdilution) techniques.
 If MICs are not determined routinely, the disk broth method is recommended for routine use.
 THE KIRBY-BAUER DISK DIFFUSION METHOD AND ITS INTERPRETIVE STANDARDS ARE NOT RECOMMENDED FOR ANAEROBES.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Clinika Gel Pediatric and other antibacterial drugs, Clinika Gel Pediatric should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Clinika Gel and other antibacterial drugs, Clinika Gel should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 How should I use Clinika Gel?